Classes

 )

-- 2023-2024 | Autumn 2023 | Current Quarter
+- 2025-2026 | Autumn 2025 | Current Quarter

 MCDM Elective | Meets Law & Ethics Requirement | 5 Credits

-This course introduces students to the art of honestly advocating for emerging technologies that an organization has decided to adopt and deploy.
-It provides a foundation to ensure students understand how to effectively inform stakeholders that these new solutions are both useful, safe and align with values that prioritize the good of the community as a whole.
-Yet, there’s a fine line between storytelling and propaganda, especially when it comes to making the case around these powerful innovations.
+This course introduces students to the art of honestly advocating for emerging technologies such as AI, Big Data Analytics, and the Internet of Things.
+It provides a foundation to ensure students understand how to effectively inform stakeholders that these solutions are both useful, safe and align with values that prioritize the good of the community as a whole.
+Yet, there is a fine line between storytelling and propaganda, especially when it comes to making the case around these powerful innovations.
 What are the ethics of effective advocacy?
+How do we most effectively champion appropriate technologies to our employees, customers, clients, or constituents?
+We will also examine questions about the platforms and technology themselves: What reference should we use to recognize that emerging technologies are serving as trustful conduits?
+By learning how to critically think about such questions, students will learn how to communicate clearly and ethically in favor of the use of nascent technology solutions that might impact an organization or community.

 { Expand Course Description + }